emaverick2001/PersonalPortfolio/src/content/blog/modding-tonal-energy.md

 Also, while it is possible to unzip the APK and analyze the contents, rebuilding the APK correctly can be tedious.
 I found it to be much easier to use [apktool](https://ibotpeaches.github.io/Apktool/) for both unpacking and rebuilding the app.
-The included `tetuner-unpack` directory is the unpacked version of the app, and `dist/base.apk` in this directory is the repacked version of the application, with my modifications.
 However, this APK can not be installed directly; I had to ensure bytes were properly aligned and the APK was signed before being allowed to install it in the device.
-The script I wrote to do this is included as `build.sh`, and `deploy.sh` is a quick script which deploys the app. `asdf.sh` does both, and is easier to type.
-This script was used to in between changes to redeploy my changes to my phone.
+I wrote a few scripts to automate this, allowing me to quickly redeploy the application as I made changes.

 ### Analyzing native code